CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 > The electronic Hamiltonian is real (due to time-reversal symmetry), what consequences does that have on the terms in the qubit Hamiltonian after the Jordan-Wigner transformation?

-I ([Yuval](http://ysanders.github.io)) am not sure what a *complete* answer to this question would look like.
-However, the most obvious consequence seems to be that a Hamiltonian containing only nearest neighbour two-qubit terms could not contain cross-terms, i.e. of the form *X<sub>j</sub> Y<sub>j±1</sub>*.
+The most obvious consequence seems to be that a Hamiltonian containing only nearest neighbour two-qubit terms could not contain cross-terms, i.e. of the form *X<sub>j</sub> Y<sub>j±1</sub>*.
 See discussion before Eq.
 (35) in Nielsen's note cited above.
-Sorry, I didn't really have time to do this question justice.

 ### Question 3